Citrix, Microsoft, VMware Tech News & Support Resources

 Citrix Ready Podcasts

-Tintri / Citrix Ready: VM-Aware Storage Podcast – Episode 266
+SkySync / Citrix Ready – Integrating On-Premises Storage with ShareFile Podcast – Episode 267

-Listen to “Tintri / Citrix Ready: VM-Aware Storage Podcast – Episode 266” on Spreaker.
-In episode 266, Douglas Brown interviews Neil Glick, Sr. Staff Technical Marketing Engineer and Lei Yang, Sr. Product and Solutions Marketing Manager at Tintri plus Sagnik Datta from Citrix Ready.
-Together we discusses the Tintri VM-Aware Storage solution and how adds […]
+Listen to “SkySync / Citrix Ready – Integrating On-Premises Storage with ShareFile Podcast – Episode 267” on Spreaker.
+In episode 267, Douglas Brown interviews Steve Woodward, CTO of SkySync and Anil Kumar, Technical Marketing Lead for Citrix Ready.
+Together we discusses the SkySync middleware technology that tightly integrates your on-premises storage with ShareFile.
+Steve, Anil, […]

 Latest Videos